 This is one of the most traditional burping positions.
-In order to do this, hold your baby against your chest so just her chin is resting on your shoulder.
-Support her back and bottom with one hand, and gently pat or rub her back with the other.
+In order to do this, hold your baby against your chest so just their chin is resting on your shoulder.
+Support their back and bottom with one hand, and gently pat or rub their back with the other.
 You even have different options for hand motions to get your little one to burp.
 See below for these options.

 On Your Shoulder

-Another method is to hold your baby farther up on your shoulder, high enough that your shoulder presses lightly on her belly, creating a gentle pressure on her tummy.
-Support her bottom and back with one hand and gently pat or rub her back with the other.
+Another method is to hold your baby farther up on your shoulder, high enough that your shoulder presses lightly on their belly, creating gentle pressure on their tummy.
+Support their bottom and back with one hand and gently pat or rub their back with the other.

 If you choose to try this position, make sure your little one isn't slumped over too far.
-If her arms are over your shoulder as well, she should be perfectly positioned.
+If their arms are over your shoulder as well, they should be perfectly positioned.
 This position may work better when your baby has a little more head and neck control.

 Sitting on Your Lap

-This position probably one of the easiest because your baby is likely already leaned back in one of your arms to feed.
+This position is probably one of the easiest because your baby is likely already leaned back in one of your arms to feed.
 In order to do this, simply sit baby upright on one of your legs.
-Use one hand to support his body, with the palm of your hand supporting his chest while your fingers gently support his chin and jaw.
+Use one hand to support their body, with the palm of your hand supporting his chest while your fingers gently support their chin and jaw.

-(Make sure you're not putting your fingers around her throat.)
-Lean your baby slightly forward and gently pat or rub his back with your other hand.
-Before trying this burping position, you may want to put a cloth bib on your baby or put a cloth over your lap to catch any spit up.
+(Make sure you're not putting your fingers around their throat.)
+Lean your baby slightly forward and gently pat or rub their back with your other hand.
+Before trying this burping position, you may want to put a cloth bib on your baby or put a cloth over your lap to catch any spit-up.
 (I promise this only happens once before you remember that burp cloth.)

 Laying Face Down on Your Lap

-This is one of the more unconventional positions, but is the only one that works from some babies.
-To do this, simply lay your baby face down on your legs so her feet are against your stomach and her face is just barely off the end of your knees.
-(It’s okay if you need to bend her legs a little to fit on your lap.)
+This is one of the more unconventional positions, but is the only one that works for some babies.
+To do this, simply lay your baby face down on your legs so their feet are against your stomach and their face is just barely off the end of your knees.
+(It’s okay if you need to bend their legs a little to fit on your lap.)

-Make sure your baby's head isn't lower than the rest of her body, so blood doesn't rush to her head.
+Make sure your baby's head isn't lower than the rest of their body, so blood doesn't rush to the head.

 Laying Across Your Lap

-This position is very similar to the previous one, except that you lay your baby face down on your legs so she's lying across your knees, perpendicular to your body.
-Her head should just slightly peek over the side of your leg.
+This position is very similar to the previous one, except that you lay your baby face down on your legs so they're lying across your knees, perpendicular to your body. their head should just slightly peek over the side of your leg.

-Make sure your infant's head isn't lower than the rest of her body, so blood doesn't rush to her head.
-You really don’t need to support her in any way with this position.
-Just make sure she’s not going to fall off of your lap as you are burping her. (http://cafemom.com/)
+Make sure your infant's head isn't lower than the rest of their body, so blood doesn't rush to their head.
+You really don’t need to support them in any way with this position.
+Just make sure she’s not going to fall off of your lap as you are burping.

 Laying on Your Arm

-In this position you would simply lay your baby’s body completely on your arm, with her head right next to your elbow, her chest and belly across your forearm, and your hand holding her legs.
+In this position, you would simply lay your baby’s body completely on your arm, with their head right next to your elbow, their chest and belly across your forearm, and your hand holding their legs.

 You should be able to walk around in this position, holding baby completely on your arm.
-From here, it’s easy to pat or rub her back.
+From here, it’s easy to pat or rub their back.

 Facing Away From You Over Your Arm

-In this position, she is essentially sitting on your stomach.
-Start by turning your little one around in your arms so her back is against your chest.
-Loop one arm around her body so your palm is against her chest and your hand is holding under her opposite arm.
+In this position, baby is essentially sitting on your stomach.
+Start by turning your little one around in your arms so their back is against your chest.
+Loop one arm around their body so your palm is against their chest and your hand is holding under their opposite arm.

-With her rear end on your stomach, you can bend her over your arm so that you have access to pat or rub her back.
+With their rear end on your stomach, you can bend them over your arm so that you have access to pat or rub their back.

 Finally, there’s one more position you can try.
 Sometimes babies need help not only getting air out the top end, but also out the bottom.
 The knee-chest position helps baby pass excess gas.

-To do this, try laying your baby on her back either on the floor or in your lap and flexing her knees up to her chest.
-Sometimes this position will help her to push the gas out, if not out through the top, then out the bottom.
+To do this, try laying your baby on their back either on the floor or in your lap and flexing their knees up to her chest.
+Sometimes this position will help. to push the gas out, if not out through the top, then out the bottom.

-If you have tried burping your little one for a little while to no avail, try pulling her up to stand up straight in your lap.
-Stretching her body out after trying to burp her will usually pull that burp right out of her.
+If you have tried burping your little one for a little while to no avail, try pulling them up to stand up straight in your lap.
+Stretching their body out after trying to burp them will usually pull that burp right out.

-Along with all of the different position that you can lay or hold your baby to burp her, there are several methods for patting or rubbing that will also help your baby in different ways to get the gas out.
-I know you think that you’re simply supposed to pat her on the back to help her with her gas, but that isn’t always the best method, and won’t work for every baby.
+Along with all of the different positions that you can lay or hold your baby to burp them, there are several methods for patting or rubbing that will also help your baby in different ways to get the gas out.
+I know you think that you’re simply supposed to pat them on the back to help with their gas, but that isn’t always the best method, and won’t work for every baby.

 So many people think they need to pat really hard to do the job.
-However, repeated GENTLE patting on her back should do the trick.
-There's no need to pound hard, and you’re really shaking her body as you’re “patting” her back, there are other concerns with her being “shaken.”
+However, repeated GENTLE patting on their back should do the trick.
+There's no need to pound hard, and you’re really shaking their body as you’re “patting” her back, there are other concerns with them being “shaken.”
 You’ll really want to check out my article on Shaken Baby Syndrome for more info on that.
 It doesn’t take much.

 A little known fact is that you don’t actually have to pat your little one’s back to burp her.
-Try rubbing upwards on the left side of her back (where her stomach is) using the heel of your palm.
+Try rubbing upwards on the left side of their back (where their stomach is) using the heel of your palm.
 This hand motion will work in just about every position you can use above to burp your little one.
-The rubbing, from the bottom upwards, will literally push the gas right up and out of her.
+The rubbing, from the bottom upwards, will literally push the gas right up and out of ther\m.
 This method is great because you don’t have to worry about patting too hard or creating more bubbles.

-Along with patting and rubbing, you can try a gentle circle motion on her back.
-Sometimes this movement is all your little one needs to move the gas along in her body and get it moving out of her body.
-The idea is to stimulate the insides of her body to do their job.
+Along with patting and rubbing, you can try a gentle circle motion on their back.
+Sometimes this movement is all your little one needs to move the gas along in their body and get it moving out of their body.
+The idea is to stimulate the insides of their body to do their job.

-Another hand motion you can try is for her front.
+Another hand motion you can try is for their front.
 Try massaging her tummy in a backward C motion (not a circle) so that you trace the colon: left to right, down and then right to left.
-This literal backwards C will accomplish the same thing as rubbing her back left side.
-You are helping her body work like it’s supposed to by literally tracing the gas right out of her body.
-This little encouragement on your part might be just what she needs.
+This literal backwards C will accomplish the same thing as rubbing their back left side.
+You are helping her body work like it’s supposed to by literally tracing the gas right out of their body.
+This little encouragement on your part might be just what they need.